rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 ## 7975       1995     2012     NA
 ```

-## Downloading the data
+## Downloading data

-Package has two functions for downloading the data.
-When using `get_eurostat_raw` the data is transformed into the tabular format, whereas `get_eurostat` returns dataset transformed into the molten / row-column-value format (RCV).
-Let's focus on indicator ([Modal split of passenger transport](http://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tsdtr210)) in this document.
+The downloaded data can be returned either in table or molten (row-column-value / RCV) format.

->This indicator is defined as the percentage share of each mode of transport in total inland transport, expressed in passenger-kilometres (pkm).
+Here an example of indicator ([Modal split of passenger transport](http://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tsdtr210)) in this document.
+This indicator is defined as the percentage share of each mode of transport in total inland transport, expressed in passenger-kilometres (pkm).
 It is based on transport by passenger cars, buses and coaches, and trains.
 All data should be based on movements on national territory, regardless of the nationality of the vehicle.
-However, the data collection methodology is not harmonised at the EU level.
+However, the data collection is not harmonised at the EU level.

 ```r